Millie Boyle: Rugby league

-In 2019, Boyle returned to rugby league, joining the Burleigh Bears in the South East Queensland women's division.
+In 2019, Elliott returned to rugby league, joining the Burleigh Bears in the South East Queensland women's division.
 In May 2019, she represented South East Queensland at the NRL Women's National Championships.
-On 21 June 2019, she made her debut for New South Wales in their 14–4 win over Queensland.
+On 21 June 2019, she made her debut for New South Wales in its 14–4 win over Queensland.
 In July 2019, she signed with the Brisbane Broncos NRL Women's Premiership team.

-In Round 1 of the 2019 NRL Women's season, Boyle made her debut for the Broncos in their 14–4 win over the St George Illawarra Dragons.
+In Round 1 of the 2019 NRL Women's season, Elliott made her debut for the Broncos in their 14–4 win over the St George Illawarra Dragons.
 On 6 October 2019, she started at prop in the Broncos' 30–6 Grand Final win over the Dragons.

 In October 2019, she represented Australia at the World Cup 9s tournament.
-On 25 October 2019, she made her Test debut for Australia in their 28–8 win over New Zealand.
+On 25 October 2019, she made her Test debut for Australia in its 28–8 win over New Zealand.

 On 25 October 2020, she started at prop in the Broncos' 20–10 Grand Final win over the Sydney Roosters.

 On 18 May 2022, the Newcastle Knights announced the signing of Boyle and Tamika Upton ahead of the 2022 NRL Women's season.

-Boyle made her club debut for the Knights in round 1 of the 2022 NRLW season against her former club the Brisbane Broncos.
+Elliott made her club debut for the Knights in round 1 of the 2022 NRLW season against her former club the Brisbane Broncos.

-In late September 2022, Boyle was named in the Dream Team announced by the Rugby League Players Association.
+In late September 2022, Elliott was named in the Dream Team announced by the Rugby League Players Association.
 The team was selected by the players, who each cast one vote for each position.

-On 2 October 2022, Boyle captained the Knights in their 32-12 NRLW Grand Final win over the Parramatta Eels.
+On 2 October 2022, Elliott captained the Knights in their 32–12 NRLW Grand Final win over the Parramatta Eels.

+In 2023, she joined the Sydney Roosters.

+On 6 October 2024, Elliott started at prop in their 32–28 NRLW Grand Final win over the Cronulla Sharks.

 Controversy

-On 26 August 2021, Boyle was sanctioned by the NRL after an alleged incident with Canterbury-Bankstown player Adam Elliott.
+On 26 August 2021, Elliott was sanctioned by the NRL after an alleged incident with her future husband Adam Elliott, who was then a Canterbury-Bankstown player.

-Boyle was alleged to have met Elliott at a Gold Coast restaurant, where the pair entered the men's toilet and started kissing Elliott and removing his shirt before both were ordered to leave the premises.
+Millie Elliott was alleged to have met Adam Elliott at a Gold Coast restaurant, where the pair entered the men's toilet and started kissing, with Adam Elliott removing his shirt, before both were ordered to leave the premises.

-Boyle was issued a warning by the NRL for her conduct, and was given education and training regarding the obligations of NRL and NRLW players in public, while Elliott was deemed to be the instigator and was fined $10,000 for failing to comply with biosecurity protocols and bringing the game into disrepute.
+Millie Elliott was issued a warning by the NRL for her conduct, and was given education and training regarding the obligations of NRL and NRLW players in public, while Adam Elliott was deemed to be the instigator and was fined $10,000 for failing to comply with biosecurity protocols (related to Covid-19) and bringing the game into disrepute.